microsoft/FishStore/tutorial.md

 store_t store {1LL << 24, 1LL << 31, "fishstore_data"};
 ```

-It constructs a FishStore instance which has an initial hash table size of 2<sup>24</sup> hash entries, 2GB of in-memory buffer, and persisting data to the directory `"fishstore_data"` using a queue I/O handler and bundling each 1GB of persisted data into a file.
+It constructs a FishStore instance which has an initial hash table size of 2<sup>24</sup> hash entries, 2GB of in-memory buffer, using simdjson for parsing, and persisting data to the directory `"fishstore_data"` using a queue I/O handler and bundling each 1GB of persisted data into a file.

 Once the FishStore instance is constructed, the user can use the following interfaces to start or stop a session on a thread: